conholdate/conholdate-blog-content/Conholdate.Total/2022-05-12-insert-rows-and-columns-in-excel-files-using-nodejs/index.md

 {{< figure align=center src="images/insert-rows-and-columns-in-excel-using-Nodejs.png" alt="insert rows and columns in Excel files using Node.js" caption="insert rows and columns in Excel files using Node.js">}}

 [Microsoft Excel][1] is one of the leading and most widely used software in this world of technology.
-Most organizations leverage this software for various purposes and maintain huge amount of data in Excel files.
+Most organizations leverage this software for various purposes and maintain a huge amount of data in Excel files.
 In addition, modifying several data files manually is always a hassle.
-Therefore, we will learn how to **insert rows and columns in Excel files programmatically using Nodejs**.
-However, automating this process will provide efficiency and a competitive edge to the businesses.
+In this blog post, we will learn how to **insert rows and columns in Excel files programmatically using Nodejs**.
+However, automating this process will provide efficiency and a competitive edge to the business.

 The following points will be covered in this blog post: